contrast-zone/t-rewriter.js/intermezzo.md

 ## 3. practical examples

 In this section we bring three illustrative examples using only constructs learned in section [2. theoretical background](#2-theoretical-background).
-We will see how to express (1) Turing machine, (2) untyped lambda calculus, and (3) hyposequent logic.
+We will see how to express (1) an automation example, (2) untyped lambda calculus, and (3) hyposequent logic.
 The choice of examples is represenative for showing how *Intermezzo* handles different formal systems.
 The choice of examples is also representative for showing the universality of problem range on which *Intermezzo* can provide solutions.

 ### 3.1. automata programming